kumarshantanu/lein-clr/README.md

 ## Usage

+The _lein-clr_ plugin needs a `:clr` key in `project.clj` for CLR related details.
+See [sample.project.clj](/kumarshantanu/lein-clr/sample.project.clj) for examples.
+The sub-sections below show how to get started.

 ### Quickstart in 3 steps -- requires `curl`/`wget` and `unzip` on `PATH`

 (Assuming you are on Windows with a recent version of the .NET framework or Mono.